The Best Pattern Makers Paper and Alternative Affordable Options.

 pattern paper

 For example, do you want it to be see-through?
 Do you need guidelines?
-Or, do you prefer to have a paper that endures several times of cutting your favorite patterns?
+Or do you prefer to have a paper that endures several years of cutting your favorite patterns?

 A very important thing for me to consider when I choose the pattern paper is how I am going to store my sewing pattern at the end.
 I use boxes and envelopes to do it so my sewing room can be more organized.

-So the most important thing for me is that the paper can be folded flat and able to be stored in an envelope so I can save it with its pattern card.
+The most important thing for me is that the paper can be folded flat and stored in an envelope so I can save it with its pattern card.

-Even if you have been sewing for years as I have, you might haven’t actually tried the one paper that fits all your sewing needs.
+Even if you have been sewing for years, as I have, you might not have actually tried the one paper that fits all your sewing needs.

-I had to pass through all of these to finally find the one paper that I will be buying for the rest of my living days.
+I had to pass through all of these to finally find the one paper that I would be buying for the rest of my living days.

-It might sound like an exaggeration for you.
-But I truly can put my hand down for this material.
+It might sound like an exaggeration, but I truly can put my hand down for this material.

 Not only has it made my life so much easier, but it has also saved me a lot of money on tissue paper, which is what I used to use.